braunstr/FairLearnLab/README.md

 ## Install and run FairlearnLab

-IMPORTANT: In order to run the code in this project, python version 3.12 is required, since Fairlearn is not supported by any higher python versions yet
+IMPORTANT: In order to run the code in this project, python version 3.12 is required, since Fairlearn is not supported by any higher python versions yet.

 ### Create & activate a virtual environment

 **Windows (PowerShell)**

 py -3.12 -m venv .venv
 .\.venv\Scripts\Activate.ps1

 **macOS/ Linux**

 python3.12 -m venv .venv
 source .venv/bin/activate

 ### Install dependencies
 pip install -r requirements.txt

 ### Run the notebooks
-Open and run the notebooks in notebooks/ to verify that the project is working. (results csvs and pots will be saved to results/)
+Open and run the notebooks in `notebooks/` to verify that the project is working (results CSVs and plots will be saved to `results/`).

 ### Using the source code modules
-Core functionality is implemented in src/ and can be imported in notebooks/scripts, e.g.:
+Core functionality is implemented in `src/` and can be imported in notebooks/scripts, e.g.:

 from src.data_loading import load_adult_income_dataset
 from src.models import train_adult_income_baselines
 from src.fairness import evaluate_adult_income_fairness
 from src.mitigation import train_adult_income_logreg_fair_dp

 ### Reproducing results (where outputs are saved)